 How are you feeling after exercising?
 If moderate to severe pain is noticed after exercising, switching to an alternate type of physical activity that’s easier on the joints is advised.
 Water aerobics, swimming and riding a stationary bike are often recommended for those with arthritis – but again, contact the doctor for approval prior to beginning or changing an exercise plan.

-Grace Home Care, leaders in Topeka senior care services, can help older adults with arthritis in a variety of ways, including:
+Grace Home Care, leaders in senior care in Topeka, KS and nearby areas, can help older adults with arthritis in a variety of ways, including:

 - Providing safe, dependable transportation to medical appointments